-To view all the submissions for this year’s awards, click here.
+To view all the submissions for the 2017 awards, click here.

 Children’s Literature, sponsored by Books For Africa:

 When a worm meets a special worm and they fall in love, you know what happens next.
 They get married!
 But their friends want to know – who will wear the dress?
 And who will wear the tux?
 The answer is: it doesn’t matter.
 Because worm loves worm.
 This irresistible picture book is a celebration of love in all its splendid forms.
 J.J.
 Austrian is a graduate of Hamline University’s masters of fine arts program in creative writing for children and young adults.
 This is his first picture book.

 Tell Me a Tattoo Story by Alison McGhee, illustrated by Eliza Wheeler (Chronicle Books)